chazlarson/Plex-Meta-Manager-Wiki/metadata/builders/myanimelist.md

 ## MyAnimeList Studio

-Gets every anime tagged with the specified studio/producer/licensor ID sorted by members the options are detailed below.
+Gets every anime tagged with the specified studio/producer/licensor ID sorted by members the options are detailed below. `studio_id` is the only required attribute.

 The `sync_mode: sync` and `collection_order: custom` Details are recommended since the lists are continuously updated and in a specific order.